cadupereira21/cadupereira21/README.md

 ## Portfolio

-I've already developed some games using the Unity engine for personal projects and game jams, below there are some of them!
+I've developed some games using the Unity engine for personal projects and game jams, below there are some of them!

-If you are interested in more details about my expertise, you can see my resume [here](https://drive.google.com/file/d/1ZxJODAiW7use-SSWIuQtJFtqumlieozf/view?usp=sharing) 😄
+If you are interested in more details about my expertise, you can see my resume [here](https://docs.google.com/document/d/1E0cxXwG0kBAQXmGrRBCg7ex76FnZpeY6alEteF4SH9A/edit?usp=sharing) 😄

+---
+**Mobile Mimics**

+My first ever launched game.
+It is a mobile party game designed to manage a mime game.
+You can customize your game and choose the best theme for your group.
+If you like to gather friends at home and play some games this is perfect for you!
+It is available for android devices in the [Play Store](https://play.google.com/store/apps/details?id=com.cpstudio.mobilemimics)

 ---